ChibugoOhanyiri/AI-automation-portfolio/Vendor Onboarding (International Operations)/README.md

 Acts as a config layer.
 Stores the reviewer's name and email as fixed variables so they can be updated in one place without touching email templates.
 Also captures the Notion page ID (`$json.id`) from the previous node output as `Vendor row id` — this ID is passed through every downstream step to ensure the correct Notion record gets updated.

 ```
-Reviewer Name  → "Your Name Here."
+Reviewer Name  → "Your Name Here"
 Reviewer Email → "your-email@domain.com"
 Vendor row id  → {{ $json.id }}
 ```